Bazzomir/Bazzomir/README.md

 ### 👽 Blagoj Jovanovski - Bazzomir

-A passionate web programmer who is building his own version of the digital world one step at a time.
-With expertise in full-stack development, specializing in creating user-centric, responsive applications.
-Proficient in problem-solving, adaptable to new technologies, and known for effective communication.
+Passionate web developer building his own version of the digital world step by step.
+Experienced in React.js and frontend development, specializing in creating user-centric, responsive applications.
 Proven track record of delivering high-quality projects on time.
-Eager to contribute innovative solutions and technical expertise to you and your business.
+Skilled in writing clean, maintainable code, as well as collaboration, teamwork and adaptability.
+Familiar with Agile and Scrum methodologies, problem-solving, and debugging.
+Continuously learning to stay ahead in the ever-evolving tech landscape.
+Eager to contribute innovative solutions and technical expertise to your business.

 ---

 - 🔭 I have found out I'm more passionate about the digital world.
 - ⚡ You can see my full-stack projects using NodeJs, Express, ReactJs & ReactTs, MongoDB.
 - 👯 I’m looking for a good collaboration.
-- 📫 How to reach me: in/blagoj-jovanovski-bazzo
+- 📫 How to reach me: /in/blagoj-jovanovski-bazzo/

 ---